JohnFLand/Hubitat-Device-State-Monitor-Multi-Hub/README.md

 ## Maintenance

 **Upgrading the app code:** Paste the new version over the existing app code (Apps Code → open the app → replace → Save), then open the app instance and click **Done** once so subscriptions and settings re-initialize.
 When upgrading across version 1.56, run **⟳ Load / Reload Device List** on each remote hub once to populate the new contact sensor selector.
 When upgrading across version 1.60, the Private Boolean FALSE table appears and its first scan starts automatically on the next page open (its per-hub controls default to on; a pre-1.72 single PB visibility setting is migrated to the per-hub controls automatically).
+When upgrading across version 1.78, the old hidden Hub #1 health list (previously populated by **Select All**) is retired and removed automatically on the first **Done** — the capability picker now governs everything it can show.
+If you had relied on **Select All** to pull in a device the picker cannot display (e.g. an Actuator-only driver such as MQTT Display Publisher), re-add that one device by ID in the new **Additional health-monitor device IDs — Hub #1** field.

 **Adding devices to a remote hub's report:** Add the device in the remote hub's Maker API app, then run **⟳ Load / Reload** from the Actions dropdown.
 The new device will appear in the pickers.